Learn how to coordinate rugs in an open floor plan.

 I’m not a fan of anything matching.
 Matching rugs* would look as bad as a 3 piece living room suite from the discount furniture store.

 It would be pretty boring if all of my rugs were the same.
-In my home, I have mismatched stair runners (due to a shipping error) and I love it!
+In my home, I have mismatched stair runners (due to a shipping error) and I love them!

 *If you choose neutral rugs, matching looks fine.
 For instance, seagrass rugs look great together.
 Consider layering some smaller rugs on top for added interest.